Manchester-Robotics/ROSApril2022_Students/Gazebo Simulation for Challenge/README.md

 # Gazebo Simulation for Challenge
-This package contains the gazebo files to run the robot model and the track for the Manchester Robotics - Tec Challenge 2022 for Robotica inteligente lecture.
+This package contains the gazebo simulation files to run the robot model and the track for the Manchester Robotics - Tec Challenge 2022 for the Robotica inteligente lecture.

 ## Installation

-Download the included folders and  add the folder in your usual catkin worspace, or create a new catkin workspace with folders.
+Download the included folders and merge the folder `src`  in your usual catkin workspace (usually `~/catkin_ws/src`) , or create a new catkin workspace with the folders.
 Up to you.

 If you have already the folders in your catkin workspace Merge the folder, and replace the duplicated files.

 ## Usage

-The parameters as they are once you run it should be good enough for you to work.
-To test it run following comand.
+The parameters as they are should be good enough for you to start working.
+To test it, run following command:

  `roslaunch puzzlebot_world puzzlebot_tec_challenge.launch`

-You are going to see the following gazebo screen

 The robot topics should be exactly the same, except for the camera.

 The puzzlebot will have the topic `/video_source/raw` , and the simulation will create a topic called  `/camera/image_raw`

-My suggestion is to create a mode file for the simulation only, and have another one for the real robot.
+My suggestion is to create a ROS Node file for the simulation only, and have another one for the real robot, as you will have to tune both.

-- ### If you need to modify the camera settings
+- ### If you need to modify the camera settings (OPTIONAL).

-There are included in the files two cameras, the standard regular, and a wide angle one.
-After testing the regular should be enough but if you want to optimise the camera performance are welcome to get into the file, comment the standard camera code, and uncomment the wide angle.
+There are included in the files two cameras, the standard regular, and a wide-angle one.
+After testing, the regular should be enough but if you want to optimise the camera performance, you are welcome.
+To change camera settings, get into the file:
-The path file to this setting is:

 > puzzlebot_gazebo/urdf/puzzlebot.gazebo

+The wide-angle camera is commented.
+Just uncomment the plugin code you prefer to use, and comment the other camera.
+This is done with the comment tags:

+`<!-- sensor code inside -->`

 For parameters , please refer to the references included.